 Given that Jobs passed away before Apple Park ever got properly started, developing the Pixar HQ was one of the most hands-on building projects he was ever involved with.
 It went against the idea of a traditional movie studio with multiple separate buildings.
-Instead, Pixar went with one large building based around a central atrium.
+Instead, Pixar opted for one large building based around a central atrium.

 Anyone wanting to know where the philosophy behind the Apple Park spaceship campus (complete with its focus on random encounters) comes from, look no further!

 One more thing about Toy Story 2

 Toy Story 2 seems a relatively minor footnote in the Pixar pantheon, and the life of Steve Jobs in general.
 However, it’s interesting for another reason.
 Just four years removed from the original movie’s debut, it’s fascinating to look back and see how much had changed for Jobs during that time.